People's Deputy of Ukraine: Knopkodavy

 Knopkodavy (lit. 'button-pushers') refers to deputies who fraudulently cast a vote for deputies who are absent.
 Voting for non-present colleagues, known as "piano voting", is notorious in Ukraine.
 Multiple deputies have reported that, despite being unable to vote, votes attributed to them were registered in parliament.
 In April 2011, a deputy was registered as having voted despite dying four days earlier.

 Voting for other deputies became prohibited by law in February 2013.
 In December 2019, legislation was passed that made "button pushing" punishable by a fine of ₴3,000–5,000.
 Both measures did little to reduce or prevent piano voting.
-The first attempt to hold a deputy legally accountable for piano voting was announced by Prosecutor General of Ukraine Iryna Venediktova on 12 February 2021.
+The first attempt to hold a deputy legally accountable for piano voting was announced by Prosecutor General Iryna Venediktova on 12 February 2021.

 On 2 March 2021, the Ukrainian parliament began using pressure sensors to prevent piano voting.
 Voting with one hand, a deputy must use the hand other to apply continuous pressure on the sensor, making simultaneous operation of multiple voting machines difficult.
 This is intended to prevent deputies from using the voting machines of their absent neighbours.